andrewacashner/hearingfaithms/chapters/chapter-3.md

 *sēma*, sign; and Lapide calls Christ "the sign of reconciliation of the human race to God."
 [@Covarrubias:Tesoro, s.v. *divisa*; @Lapide:Gospels19C, 685--686, on Lk 2]

 Augustine connects the concept of the Word in John 1 to Christ's statement in the Revelation to John, "I am *alpha* and *omega*, first and last, beginning and end" (Rv 22:13).
 "And just as no letter comes before *alpha*," Augustine preaches, nothing precedes Christ or follows after him, "for he is God."
-In the villancico's terms, "the one who is before time" (l.
+In the villancico's terms, he is "the one who is before time" (l.
 24).
 [@Augustine:Opera1555, vol. 10, 118r, In Natali Domini 2:
 "Si fides assit, aperta est ratio qua Christus nunc minor, nunc aequalis patri sacris voluminibus asseratur, sicut ipse de se dicit, Ego primus & novissimus.